-Due to the diversity of technologies, the renewable energy sector requires a wide variety of skills and occupations, ranging from construction workers to plumbers and electricians, and technicians and engineers with various specializations.
+Due to the diversity of technologies, the renewable energy sector requires a wide variety of skills and occupations, ranging from construction workers to plumbers and electricians, to technicians and engineers with various specialisations.
 The bioenergy supply chain also requires people in agricultural occupations for feedstock planting, harvesting and processing.
 The renewable energy sector spans not only many technical professions, but requires planners and administrators, legal experts and financial specialists.
 Utility-scale plants require different skill profiles than smaller facilities, especially deployments in an energy access context.

-Analysing the occupational patterns and skills needs of a typical 50 megawatt (MW) solar PV project, IRENA's Leveraging Local Capacity for Solar PV (IRENA, 2017b) found that a total of 230,000 person days are needed along the value chain (see figure 13.2).
-Operations and maintenance account for 56 per cent, manufacturing for 22 per cent, and construction and installation for 17 per cent.
-Construction workers (35,500 person days) and factory workers and technicians (32,000 person days) are the most numerous occupations.
+Analysing the occupational patterns and skills needs of a typical 50 megawatt (MW) solar PV project, IRENA's Leveraging Local Capacity for Solar PV (IRENA, 2017b) found that a total of 230 000 person days are needed along the value chain (see Figure 2).
+Operations and maintenance account for 56%, manufacturing for 22%, and construction and installation for 17%.
+Construction workers (35 500 person days) and factory workers and technicians (32 000 person days) are the most numerous occupations.

-Figure 13.2

-Employment impacts in the solar PV value chain source: IRENA, 2017b.
+Figure 2: Employment Impacts in the Solar PV Value Chain Source: IRENA, 2017b.

-Similarly, for onshore wind, IRENA found that a typical 50 MW project requires a total of 144,000 person days (see figure 13.3).
-Operations and maintenance represent 43 per cent of the total, construction and installation 30 per cent, and manufacturing 17 per cent.
-Construction workers (26,600 person days) are the single largest occupational contingent, followed by factory workers (close to 12,500 person days).
+Similarly, for onshore wind, IRENA (IRENA, 2017c) found that a typical 50 MW project requires a total of 144 000 person days (see Figure 3).
+Operations and maintenance represent 43% of the total, construction and installation 30%, and manufacturing 17%.
+Construction workers (26 600 person days) are the single largest occupational contingent, followed by factory workers (close to 12 500 person days).

-Figure 13.3

-Employment impacts in the onshore wind power value chain.
+Figure 3: Employment Impacts in the Onshore Wind Power Value Chain.
 Source: IRENA, 2017c.

 For a given project, the duration of different types of jobs along the value chain varies, but a steady pipeline of projects blurs distinctions between limited-duration jobs and permanent ones.
 Construction and installation typically lasts a few weeks or months.
 Manufacturing jobs (and related occupations such as in procurement and transportation) depend on the pace and degree of fluctuation in the demand for equipment over time.
-Operations and management jobs are quasi-permanent in that a given renewable energy power plant can have a lifetime of up to about 20 years.
+O&M jobs are quasi permanent in that a given renewable energy power plant can have a lifetime of up to about 20 years.